 Claim for a number of costs

-There are a number of costs involved with R&D that you can claim for credits, including those for subcontracting, creating prototypes, and tech analysis.
+There are a number of costs involved with claiming R&D credits, including those for subcontracting, creating prototypes, and tech analysis.
 According to HMRC, the main costs that can be included in your claim are:

 The most obvious thing that will help you get the most out of R&D tax credits is recognising the potential for innovation in your sector.
 As mentioned above, if there is a product or service or process in your industry that you think could use improvements, or a gap in your industry for something you think you could fill, go for it!

 It’s also highly recommended to be thorough and regimented in your record keeping.
 Obviously, you need to provide detailed records for your application but it’s good to have them for your own use too.
-Keep records for all projects you undertake and all advances in technology and/or science that you sought out.
+Keep records for all projects you undertake and all advances in technology and/or science that you sought out, ready to show during the application process if required.
 And perhaps most importantly, keep a log of all costs.
 These can include costs for prototypes and trials, and payments for personnel involved such as sub-contractors.

 While on the subject of paying workforce, it’s a good idea to pay directors involved in the projects a salary rather than a dividend, as the latter cannot be claimed as a credit whereas salaries can.